The Fool Tarot Card Meaning

 Reversed People and Personalities:

 Another dark side of this card reversed is the tendency to be taken advantage of.
 Not everyone has pure motives, and it’s important to be discerning about who or where you’re getting your information from.
-The Fool reversed can be a red-flag urging you to not be naïve about a situation.
+The Fool reversed can be a red-flag urging you to not be naïve.

 I am ready for my next adventure.